Doctor of Occupational Therapy (Post-Professional)

 - Judgment: The candidate will be expected to demonstrate judgment in classroom and practical settings which shows an ability to make mature, sensitive, and effective decisions in the following areas: a) relationships with supervisors, peers, and patients/clients/consumers, b) professional behavior, c) the effectiveness of intervention strategies.
-He or she must demonstrate an understanding of the rationale and justification for his or her performance.
+The candidate must demonstrate an understanding of the rationale and justification for his or her performance.

-- Communication: A) Written communication: The candidate must be able to assimilate information from written sources (texts, journals, medical/school records, etc.).
-The candidate must be able to attain, comprehend, retain, and use new information presented in written formats.
+- Communication: a) Written communication: The candidate must be able to assimilate information from written sources (texts, journals, medical/school records, etc.).
+The candidate must be able to attain, comprehend, retain, and utilize new information presented in written formats.
 Candidates are required to use information from written sources and must be able to produce appropriate written documentation.
-B) Verbal and nonverbal communication: Candidates must be able to communicate effectively to elicit information from patients/clients/consumers, supervisors, and peers.
-Candidates must possess the ability to convey factual information, but also to communicate the more subtle cues of mood, temperament, and social responses.
-Communication with patients/clients and with all members of the intervention team or academic unit must be accurate, sensitive, effective, and efficient.
+B) Verbal and nonverbal communication: Candidates must be able to produce the spoken word and to elicit information from patients/clients/consumers, supervisors, and peers with skills in describing not only factual information, but the more subtle cues of mood, temperament, and social responses.
+Communication with patients/clients and all members of the intervention or academic team must be accurate, sensitive, effective, and efficient.
 Response time to emergencies/crisis situations, as well as more routine communication must be appropriate to the situation or setting.

-- Sensorimotor: Candidates must have sufficient gross motor, fine motor, and equilibrium functions, and functional use of sensory systems to enable them to perform all tasks essential to their career paths.
+- Sensorimotor: Candidates must have gross motor, fine motor, and equilibrium functions, as well as a functional use of the senses of vision, hearing, and the tactile sense that will enable them to perform the career tasks which are the target of their career paths.